JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 :
 - `marketplace()` - use Maven repository with plugins listed in [JetBrains Marketplace](https://plugins.jetbrains.com)
 - `maven(repositoryUrl)` - use custom Maven repository with plugins
-- `maven { repositoryUrl }` - use custom Maven repository with plugins where you can configure additional parameters (credentials, authentication and etc.)
+- `maven { repositoryUrl }` - use custom Maven repository with plugins where you can configure additional parameters (credentials, authentication, etc.)
 - `custom(pluginsXmlUrl)` - use [](custom_plugin_repository.md)